Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Methods

 \subsection{Classical Monte Carlo}

 To investigate the finite temperature behavior of the classical version of the model Hamiltonian in Eq.~(\ref{eq:hamiltonian}), we carried out classical Monte Carlo simulations with three-component (Heisenberg) spins of unit length $\vert {\bm S}_i\vert =1$.
-Calculations were performed on a periodic system of $N=4L^3$ spins with a simple Metropolis single-spin-flip algorithm for $\theta \in [0\degree,243\degree ]$, supplemented with an over-relaxation update \cite{Creutz,Zhitomirsky-2012} for $\theta \in (243\degree,360\degree)$.
-Furthermore, to ensure good statistics leading to a smooth behavior of the different thermodynamic quantities, the various sampled thermodynamic data were averaged over $20$ to $100$ independent Monte Carlo simulations (runs).
+Calculations were performed on a periodic system of $N=4L^3$ spins with a simple Metropolis single-spin-flip algorithm supplemented with an over-relaxation update \cite{Creutz,Zhitomirsky-2012} where we used about $10^5$ sweeps to thermalize the system and $2\times10^5$ sweeps to measure the thermodynamic quantities discussed in this subsection.
+Furthermore, to ensure good statistics leading to a smooth behavior in all the thermodynamic quantities measured~\cite{binder1993monte}, the various sampled thermodynamic data were averaged over $20$ to $100$ independent Monte Carlo simulations (runs).